 Practices for Majors and Minors can begin March 17, 2014

-Practices for Rookies begin the last week of March
+Practices for Rookies begin the First Week of April.

 Coach Pitch Practices begin in May